paulsinclair51/briteTest/docs/LiteTest_Framework_Reference.md

 and it resets to `0` when the major version increases.
 </details>

-### Documentation
+### LiteTest Documentation

 <details>
 <summary>Click to view</summary>

-For user documentation of the LiteTest API, see:
+The user documents for the LiteTest API are the following:

 - **README.md** — Introduction to LiteTest.
 - **LiteTest User Guide** — Concepts, workflow, examples.
 - **LiteTest API Reference** — Public API types, enums, macros, and functions.

-For contributor and maintainer documentation of the LiteTest framework, additionally see:
+The documents for contributors and maintainers for the LiteTest framework are the following:

 - **LiteTest Contributor Guide** — Versioning, branching, testing, documentation rules.
 - **LiteTest Framework Guide** — Concepts, workflow, examples.
-- **LiteTest Framework Reference** — Private (internal) framework types, enums, macros, functions, etc.
+- **LiteTest Framework Reference** — Reference for Private (internal) framework types, enums, macros, functions, etc.

 See [Repository Layout](#repository-layout) for locations of the above documents and the LiteTest directories and files.